6. Shift Instructions

 C = (r[dst]' + r[s1]'):s-1

-After ADDSR and ADDSRU, the N and Z bits will be set as usual.
-The V bit will be set if any one bits are shifted out of the result, and the C bit will be set to the last bit shifted out.
+After ADDSR and ADDSRU, N and Z will be set as usual to report results that are negative or zero.
+Note that ADDSR never has a negative result.
+V will be set if any one bits are shifted out of the result, and C will be set to the last bit shifted out.

 07060504 03020100 15141312 11100908